 In our sample scenario, a property manager purchased $100 in supplies for a property.
-They posted the transaction and allocated it all to Repairs (Picture #1).
+They posted the transaction and allocated it all to Repairs.
 In the next month, they realize that they made a mistake - some of the expense should have been allocated to painting instead.

-Because they had reconciled the previous transaction (Picture #2), they didn't want to edit the original transaction so they created an adjustment transaction (Picture #2).
+Because they had reconciled the previous transaction, they didn't want to edit the original transaction so they can create an adjustment transaction with these steps.